Taxation of international executives

 What are the general deductions from income allowed in Denmark?

 Contributions to approved Danish pension plans are tax deductible.

-According to the tax treaty with the United Kingdom, Switzerland, the Netherlands, and Sweden, contributions to pension schemes set up in those countries may be tax deductible under certain circumstances.
+According to the tax treaty with the United Kingdom, Switzerland, the Netherlands, and Sweden, contributions to pension schemes set up in those countries/territories may be tax deductible under certain circumstances.